 Due to location, cost, lack of insurance, and quality of service, mental healthcare treatment is not always an option for Black, Indigenous and people of color.

 Based on research I conducted, a teletherapy platform connecting BIPOC to BIPOC therapists could reduce many of the barriers discussed.
-Such an application would need to have the following: an educational feature to help reduce stigma and build trust; it would need to enable clients to specify the race of their practitioner, so that clients feel like they can feel safe with their emotions; and it would need to allow clients to call, message and video call their practitioners, in order to reduce accessibility issues.
+Such an application would need to have the following: an educational feature to help reduce stigma and build trust; it would need to enable clients to specify the race of their practitioner, so that clients feel like they can feel safe with their emotions around race-based experiences; and it would need to allow clients to call, message and video call their practitioners, in order to reduce accessibility issues.

 Learn about therapy and mental health through simple educational videos.